Leaflet/Leaflet.draw/README.md

 <a name="install" />
 ## Install

 To install the plugin run `npm install leaflet-draw` via command line in your project.
-You must also require this in your project like so: `var leaflet-draw = require('leaflet-draw');`
+You must also require this in your project like so: `var leafletDraw = require('leaflet-draw');`

 <a name="using" />
 ## Using the plugin